FizzyViking/LinkedList-Visualising-with-Manim/README.md

 # LinkedList Visualising with Manim
-Bachelor Project with the goal of producing an animation, which describes the implementations and operations on the LinkedList data structure
+Bachelor Project with the goal of producing a number of animations, which describes the implementations and operations of the LinkedList data structure

 # Cmd for producing animation in Manim
 manim -pql 'filename'.py 'classname'<br />